fpsvogel/fpsvogel.com/src/_abandoned/tools.md

 - **Clipboard manager:** [Ditto](https://ditto-cp.sourceforge.io/).
 I can't tell you how great it is to have a near-infinite clipboard.
 - **Text expander:** [Beeftext](https://beeftext.org/).
 Great for code snippets, often-used phrases for emails, and emojis. 👍
 - **Keyboard and mouse macros:** [AutoHotkey](https://www.autohotkey.com/).
 Like a Swiss army knife with a million thingamabobs.
-[Here's how I used](/posts/2020/autohotkey) it to make my keyboard and mouse significantly more useful, but [now I type on a Keyboardio Atreus](/posts/2021/keyboardio-atreus) and it is even better.
+[Here's how I used AutoHotkey](/posts/2020/autohotkey) to make my keyboard and mouse significantly more useful, but [now I type on a Keyboardio Atreus](/posts/2021/keyboardio-atreus) and it is even better.

 ## Web browser